wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/7-explore-threat-analytics-microsoft-365.md

 #### Analyst report tab: Get expert insight from Microsoft security researchers

 The **Analyst report** tab includes detailed expert analysis on the threat.
-Most reports provide detailed descriptions of attack chains, including tactics and techniques mapped to the MITRE ATT&amp;CK framework, exhaustive lists of recommendations, and powerful [threat hunting](/microsoft-365/security/defender/advanced-hunting-overview?azure-portal=true) guidance.
+Most reports provide detailed descriptions of attack chains, including tactics and techniques mapped to the MITRE ATT&CK framework, exhaustive lists of recommendations, and powerful [threat hunting](/microsoft-365/security/defender/advanced-hunting-overview?azure-portal=true) guidance.

 **Additional reading**.
 For more information, see [Learn more about the analyst report](/microsoft-365/security/defender/threat-analytics-analyst-reports?azure-portal=true).